IntersectMBO/cardano-node/doc/reference/plutus/babbage-script-example.md

 + the creation of the inline datum at a transaction output
 + sending ada to the Plutus script address
 + spending ada at the Plutus script address using the Plutus reference script
++ creating a read only reference tx output

 In this example we will use the [Required Redeemer](scripts/plutus/scripts/v2/required-redeemer.plutus) Plutus spending script.
 In order to execute a reference Plutus spending script, we require the following: